opensrp/helm-charts/charts/opensrp-web/README.md

 | `sentry.sentryKey`                                                    | public client key that for the associated sentry project            | `sentryKey`                                                                          |

 ## Express Headers
 The express application response headers can be configured from the envs via the `expressHeaders` config.
-This config is a map whose keys represent an actual header key.
+This config is a map whose keys represents an actual header key.

-This chart comes with a bit of support for the `report-to` header, whilst you can define the different reporting endpoints configs as a json array, its further formatted into a comma delimited string, however all other envs are passed to the environment as defined.
+This chart comes with a bit of support for the `report-to` header, whilst you can define the different reporting endpoints configs as a json array, its further formatted into a comma delimited string, however all other envs are passed to the environment as they are.

 ### examples